andrasq/msgpack-javascript/README.md

 [![Build Status](https://api.travis-ci.org/andrasq/node-msgpackjs.svg?branch=master)](https://travis-ci.org/andrasq/node-msgpackjs?branch=master)
 [![Coverage Status](https://codecov.io/github/andrasq/node-msgpackjs/coverage.svg?branch=master)](https://codecov.io/github/andrasq/node-msgpackjs?branch=master)

-This is an unmodified fork of the github [`msgpack-javascript`](https://github.com/msgpack/msgpack-javascript), a very fast pure JavaScript msgpack coder with no dependencies.
+This is an unmodified fork of the github [`msgpack-javascript`](https://github.com/msgpack/msgpack-javascript), a very fast browser-friendly pure JavaScript msgpack coder with no dependencies.

+`msgpack-javascript` (the github repo, not the package by that name) is the fastest msgpack coder I've come across.
+This is a nodejs npm package that includes all the original sources and exports two methods, `pack` and `unpack`.

+## Description

 The goal is to republish `msgpack-javascript`, and to track the original closely.
 I've removed the original test files and 6mb test data, but added some unit tests to spot-check